CBS-SI/DST/README.md

 - **No Pseudonymised key variables**.
 Personal identification numbers, CVR numbers, workplace numbers, address codes, etc. are always considered microdata as they indicate a unique number that refers directly to a single person or company.

 - No tables with less than three observations per cell.
-Microdata Example:
+Microdata Examples:

 | Bopæl          | Antal personer |
 | -------------- | -------------- |